Sisi198/EEG-Study/README.md

   - Checked: Keeps the existing event markers as they are and appends the contents of the new file.

-Tip: If the data already has events (like the sample data) and you just want to layer new information on top, it might be safer to check this box.
+    * Tip: If the data already has events (like the sample data) and you just want to layer new information on top, it might be safer to check this box.

 2. Input field (column) names **(Most important!)**

     This is where you specify what data each column in the imported text file represents, in order.

     Ex) on the right, (type latency duration) - no comma needed to spacing these 3 data.
 (Latency; occurrence time MUST included for EEGLAB to grasp the timing

-3. Number of file header lines (Skipping header rows) This field asks if the top row of the loaded text file contains a 'Header' (titles) rather than actual data.
+3. Number of file header lines (Skipping header rows)

+    This field asks if the top row of the loaded text file contains a 'Header' (titles) rather than actual data.

     If there is text like 'Time' or 'Event Type' in the top row (much like an Excel file), the machine might mistake it for numbers and throw an error.

     In such cases, entering the number 1 commands the system to "skip the first row because it's a title."
 If the file is full of raw data without any headers, you can leave it at the default value of 0.

 4. Time unit (sec)

     This tells the system what time unit the latency numbers in the text file are using.

         1: When the unit is in Seconds (e.g., 1.5 seconds).

         1E-3: When the unit is in Milliseconds (e.g., 1500ms).

         NaN: When it is recorded not in time units, but as sequential 'Data points/Frames' of the EEG data.

-Once I have adjusted these four settings to match the format of prepared text file, click the Ok button at the bottom right of the window. <- this should be happen, however, there is error going on; Since I use the eeglab datasets, might be blocker regarding this.
+* Once I have adjusted these four settings to match the format of prepared text file, click the Ok button at the bottom right of the window. $\leftarrow$ this should be happen, however, there is error going on; Since I use the eeglab datasets, might be blocker regarding this.

 <img width="1602" height="1094" alt="Screenshot 2026-05-05 at 5 43 42 pm" src="https://github.com/user-attachments/assets/b4676e4f-701f-4414-a828-da75cf68666d" />

 The event types in this sample dataset are

 1. Square
 2. RT